OpenNebula/docs/source/deployment/vmware_infrastructure_setup/networking_setup.rst

 .. note:: The vSphere Distributed Switch is only available for VMWare's vSphere Enterprise Plus licence.

-In OpenNebula you have two options if you want to associate OpenNebula's virtual networks to vSphere's port groups:
+If you want to associate OpenNebula's virtual networks to vSphere's port groups:

-- You can create the port groups using vSphere's Web Client and then consume those port groups using the import tools.
+- You can create the port groups using vSphere's Web Client and then consume them using the import tools or,
-- You can create a virtual network definitio, add the attribute ``VN_MAD=vcenter`` to the network template and let OpenNebula create the network elements for you.
+- You can create port groups directly from OpenNebula using a virtual network definition, adding the attribute ``VN_MAD=vcenter`` to the network template and letting OpenNebula create the network elements for you.

 Consuming existing vCenter port groups
 ================================================================================

 Existing vCenter networks can be represented using OpenNebula Virtual Networks, taking into account that the BRIDGE attribute of the Virtual Network needs to match the name of the Network (port group) defined in vCenter.

+OpenNebula supports both "Port Groups" and "Distributed Port Groups", and as such can **create or consume** any vCenter defined network resource.

 Networks can be created using vSphere's web client, with any specific configuration like for instance VLANs.
 OpenNebula will use these networks with the defined characteristics representing them as Virtual Networks.
 OpenNebula additionally can handle on top of these networks three types of :ref:`Address Ranges: Ethernet, IPv4 and IPv6 <manage_vnets>`.